PowerBI Notebook

 How does performance compare to a target?
 Gauge / KPI visual

-What share does each category contribute?
+What share does each category have?
 Donut chart (≤ 5 categories)

-How do two numeric variables relate?
+How are two numeric variables linked?
 Scatter chart

-How do values vary across a grid (station × month)?
+How do values change across a grid (station × month)?
 Matrix

 What does the detailed breakdown look like?
 Table / Matrix